seamplex/feenox/tests/nafems/le10/README.md

 $
 ```

 This run can also be used to "calibrate" the timing.
-Just run the `le10-ref.fee` case and see how long FeenoX needs in your server.
-Then scale up (or down) the parametric results.
+Just run the `le10-ref.fee` case yourself and see how long FeenoX needs in your server.
+This figure should help you to scale up (or down) the ordinates of the figures for the parametric results shown here.

 ## Scripted parametric execution